nholmes3/weather-forecast-service/README.md

 # Tech Stack
 ### Application Layer
-I chose to use Flask as my python framework as this project is very lightweight and mimics a PoC.
+I chose to use Flask as my python framework as this project is very lightweight.
 I didn't want to get bogged down in additional weight and complexity that comes with Django for such a simple project.
 Django might be more suitable for a larger scale, production ready application

 ### Data Layer